Read testimonials of our previous volunteers an what they have to say about their time with us!

 I was honoured and privileged to spend the month of June 2015 at Anjali House, having been referred by long term volunteer Don Hodges.
 I was overwhelmed by the lovely school, dedicated teachers and staff, the selfless volunteers and of course the fascinating students.
 This certainly was a life changing experience for me.

 I came in to support with the e-Learning and computer lessons and also guide management with respect to some “HR business”.
-I loved doing the presentations to the staff, who were heaps of fun to work with and really participated in a motivated way.
+Doing the presentations to the staff, who were heaps of fun to work with and really participated in a motivated way was the best.
 I interacted with some of the other and joined their creative classes.
 We did heart-warming “gratitude trees” where each student wrote on a post it note, the things/people they were thankful to and grateful for.
 These were stuck on super creative trees on big pieces of cardboard which the students made too.
 The thing I noticed about this exercise, is that we are all the same – we need people, love being loved and appreciated and fun is universal.

 It was beautiful watching the students grow in a month – seemingly a short time but because they are so eager and hungry to learn, one can see them grow in confidence and knowledge on a daily basis.
 Hearing the laughter and competition during sports events was great.
 Watching them perform in the concerts, just mind blowing!
 It was an incredible experience to see how the leaders, teachers, support staff, school bus driver and students work together to ensure that Anjali House is successful, happy and continuously evolving.
 If I look at updates and pictures since I left, the school has grown in leaps and bounds!
 Long may that last.

 If anyone ever has the chance to work with these lovely people and exceptional organisation, do not hesitate – your life will be forever enriched.